Neil-McNaughton-Lab/fMRI-StopSignalTask/doc/wiki.md

 for stop trials.

 ##### 'go_feedback' -> "checkKeypress_go" -> ‘”Begin Routine”’:
-The ISI time is computed as described above in the section of code labeled `#Compute ISI wait time after subject response`.
+The ISI time is computed as described above in the section of code labelled `#Compute ISI wait time after subject response`.

 ##### 'stop_feedback' -> "checkKeypress_stop" -> ‘”Begin Routine”’:
-As for the go trials, the ISI time is computed as described above in the section of code labeled `#Compute ISI wait time after subject response`.
+As for the go trials, the ISI time is computed as described above in the section of code labelled `#Compute ISI wait time after subject response`.

 ### 1.5 – Feedback, 5]:
-Once the 1 second wait time is over, the participant recieves feedback based on whether or not they responded to the SST correctly.
+Once the 1 second wait time is over, the participant receives feedback based on whether or not they responded to the SST correctly.
 That is, pressing the correct direction key for go trials and not pressing anything for stop trials.